 We’ve come a long way.
 In 1951, Univac, the first commercial computer, made its way into computer history.
 It was 25 feet by 50 feet, weighed 8 tons, and cost close to $1 million.
 It had a processing speed of 2.25 megahertz (MHz) and a memory capacity of 1,000 words.

-Today, 63 years later, for less than $500 we can buy a smart phone that fits in your hand, weighs five ounces, and has a speed of 2 gigahertz (GHz) and a storage memory of 128 gigabytes (GB).
+Today, 65 years later, for less than $500 we can buy a smart phone that fits in your hand, weighs five ounces, and has a speed of 2 gigahertz (GHz) or more and a storage memory of 200 gigabytes (GB).

 To put this in perspective: If cars had developed in the same fashion, a sedan that sold in 1951 for $2,000 and got 12 miles to the gallon would today sell for $1 and get 12,000 miles per gallon.